meta-word/RingSocket/README.md

 ## Installation

-Aside from needing a fairly recent Linux kernel and C compiler, RingSocket has only 2 external dependencies: OpenSSL and [Jgrandson](https://github.com/wbudd/jgrandson/blob/master/src/jgrandson.h).
+Aside from needing a fairly recent Linux kernel and C library with C11 support (e.g., glibc>=2.28), RingSocket only has 2 external dependencies: OpenSSL and [Jgrandson](https://github.com/wbudd/jgrandson/blob/master/src/jgrandson.h).
+Some Linux distributions may lack `/usr/include/sys/capability.h`.
+In that case, try installing the libcap dev package (e.g., for Ubuntu:
-Make sure these are installed first, then proceed with something like this:
+`apt-get install libcap-dev`).
+Once these are installed, proceed with something
+like:

     git clone https://github.com/wbudd/ringsocket.git
     cd ringsocket